act-rules/act-rules.github.io/_rules/SC2-4-6-descriptive-headings.md

 **Note**: Headings do not need to be lengthy.
 A word, or even a single character, may suffice.

+**Note:** Having a heading that has no section of content might be a WCAG violation under other success criteria (e.g. 1.3.1 Info and Relationships, if the heading markup has been misused for purely presentational purposes), however, this is out of scope for this rule.

 ### Expectation 2

 The [accessible name](#accessible-name) of each target element describes the topic or purpose of the entirety or a part of its [section of the content](#section-of-content), or the `heading` has no section of the content.